CAREERS EDUCATION, INFORMATION, ADVICE AND GUIDANCE (CEIAG)

 The school shares student data with the external careers guidance practitioner so that impartial and individual advice can be offered.
 During the interview process the student is asked to provide consent to opt in to the sharing of their data to key members of staff and parents/carers.
 In addition, intended destination data is provided to Lincolnshire County Council, as per the DfE requirement, so they can also provide additional support to students, where necessary, once they leave school.

 Parents/carers have an important role to play in supporting their child with their careers planning and we have provided some useful documents linked to this page and a dedicated parents/carers page.

-Whilst some schools have cancelled their work experience programme, we are pleased to confirm that all of our Year 10 students will undertake a two-week period of work experience 14 – 25 May 2018.
+Whilst some schools have cancelled their work experience programme, we are pleased to confirm that all of our Year 10 students will undertake a two-week period of work experience 13 – 24 May 2019.
 This is an invaluable opportunity, providing the chance to develop employability skills and sample the world of work.
-We will also be providing opportunities for our sixth form students to undertake periods of extended work experience.
+We will also be providing work experience for our Year 12 students during the period 15-18 July 2019.
 Heads of subjects are continuing to expand their own departmental links with employers who regularly support teaching and learning in school.
 Potential careers and pathways are featured within school publications and at progress and options evenings.

-CEIAG is on-going throughout the academic year and is delivered through PSHEE lessons, collapsed timetable events and is enhanced by working with local businesses, colleges and Universities.
+CEIAG is on-going throughout the academic year and is delivered through KS5 PSHEE lessons, collapsed timetable events, external trips and is enhanced by working with local businesses, colleges and Universities.
 Our Careers Library has been audited and awarded a certificate of effectiveness and we have been credited with the prestigious Careers Mark Platinum award.
 This award is now known nationally as the Quality in Careers Standard.

-For further information about our careers and work related programme please contact: Mrs L. Taylor, Careers and Events Manager/Careers Leader on 01778 342159 or Email:
+For further information about our careers and work related programme please contact: Mrs L. Taylor, Careers Leader/Events Manager on 01778 342159 or Email: